 In April 2015, the Board adopted an additional financial policy focused on accounting and financial reporting.
 The new policy addresses accounting standards, the maintenance of accurate and timely accounting records, formalizes the audit requirement and establishment of an audit committee, establishes guidelines to the preparation of the annual budget and Comprehensive Annual Financial Report, and establishes the Authority's web site as the primary means of communicating financial information.
-The new accounting and financial reporting policy provides a way to formalize many of the accounting and financial reporting practices the Authority has implemented throughout the years.
+The new accounting and financial reporting policy provides a way to formalize many of the accounting and financial reporting policy provides a way to formalize many of the accounting and financial reporting the Authority has implemented throughout the years.